5.6 Demo Pitch

 Execution

-• Deliver the rehearsed pitch to the selected audience without interruption — in person, over a video call, or via screen share.
+1. Deliver the rehearsed pitch.
+Present to the selected audience without interruption, in person, over a video call, or via screen share.

-• Watch and capture reactions in real time: which features draw questions, which moments produce the strongest response, where attention drops.
+3. Capture reactions in real time.
+Note which features draw questions, which moments produce the strongest response, and where attention drops.
+Recording the session (with consent) lets an AI tool transcribe and tag reactions afterward.

-• Make the next-step offer explicit before the meeting ends — a pre-order link, a letter of intent on the table, a deposit form, a follow-up meeting with the decision-maker.
+4. Make the next-step offer explicit before the meeting ends.
+Put the commitment in front of them: a pre-order link, a letter of intent, a deposit form, or a booked follow-up with the decision-maker.

 Analysis